 The demography of those recruited is both consistent and well understood, which should make developing effective responses easier.
 Most Central Asians who took part in jihad were radicalised as migrant workers in Russia.
-Around 80 percent of those who chose to engage in jihad came from the 3 million Central Asians living in the Russian Federation, mostly as migrant workers, and largely in the labour camps on the outskirts of Moscow.9
+Around 80 percent of those who chose to engage in jihad came from the 3 million Central Asians living in the Russian Federation, mostly as migrant workers, and largely in the labour camps on the outskirts of Moscow.^{9 10}

 Yet efforts to confront radicalization in Central Asia have been undermined by structural and legislative weaknesses.
 Legal systems with over-broad and imprecise definitions of violent extremism (see Table 2), that emphasise the suppression of radical views, and that lack a coordinated regional response have hindered the development of effective countermeasures to the problem of violent extremism11.
-This is nowhere more true than online, and especially on social media, where public engagement with violent extremism occurs most often, and where VE actors' use of technology has public/publication/180726 Russian Speaking Foreign Fight.pdf?VyUdcO2D6TJdW Zm4JkmlpRkJxoXEZU6
+This is nowhere more true than online, and especially on social media, where public engagement with violent extremism occurs most often, and where VE actors' use of technology has consistently outpaced legislation and monitoring.

-6https://csis-prod.s3.amazonaws.com/s3fs-
+6 https://csis-prod.s3.amazonaws.com/s3fs-